 People may be more at risk of getting a vaginal yeast infection if they:

-Lichen sclerosus is a noncontagious skin disorder that affects the genitals.
+Lichen sclerosus is a noncontagious skin disorder that usually affects the genitals.
 It can also involve the skin around the breasts, upper body, and upper part of the arms.

 Although the cause of lichen sclerosus is unknown, experts believe that it might occur due to: